-- 128. A minimum risk-weight of 100% applies to the following types of equity exposures as long as the portfolio is managed in the manner outlined below: - (i) publicly traded equity exposures held for long-term investment equity exposures in publicly traded companies where the investment is part of a long-term customer relationship, any capital gains are not expected to be realized in the short-term in accordance with the AI's investment policy and there is no anticipation of above trend capital gains in the long-term.
+- 127. When estimating the PD for an obligor that is highly leveraged or whose assets are predominantly traded assets, ensure such estimate reflects the performance of the obligor's assets based on volatilities calibrated to data from periods of significant financial stress (also see paragraph 85). - 128.
+Hedging for equity exposures under the PD/LGD approach is subject to an LGD of 90% in respect of the exposure to the seller of the hedge.
+For this purpose, equity exposures will be treated as having a five-year maturity. - 129.
+Under the PD/LGD approach, when the sum of UL and EL in respect of an equity exposure results in lesser capital than would be required from application of one of the minimum risk-weights set out in paragraphs 130 and 131, the minimum risk-weights should be used.
+In other words, the minimum risk-weight should be applied, if the risk-weight calculated according to paragraph 126 plus the EL in respect of an equity exposure (i.e. EL for non-defaulted exposures = PD x LGD while EL for defaulted exposures = an AI's best estimate of EL) multiplied by 12.5 is less than the minimum risk-weight applicable to the exposure. - 130.
+A minimum risk-weight of 100% applies to the following types of equity exposures as long as the portfolio is managed in the manner outlined below: - (i) publicly traded equity exposures held for long-term investment equity exposures in publicly traded companies where the investment is part of a long-term customer relationship, any capital gains are not expected to be realized in the short-term in accordance with the AI's investment policy and there is no anticipation of above trend capital gains in the long-term.
 It is expected that in almost all cases, the AI will have lending and/or general banking relationships with the portfolio company so that the estimated PD is readily available.
 Given their long-term nature, specification of an appropriate holding period for such investments merits careful consideration.
-In general, the AI is expected to hold the equity over the long-term (at least five years); and - (ii) privately owned equity exposures held for long-term investment equity exposures in privately owned companies where the returns on the exposures are based on regular and periodic cash flows not derived from capital gains and there is no expectation of future above trend capital gain, or realization of any existing gain in the short-term, in accordance with the AI's investment policy. - 129.
-For all other equity positions, including net short positions (see paragraph 122(i)), the minimum risk-weights are 200% for publicly traded equity exposures and 300% for all other equity exposures. - 130.
-A risk-weight of 1250% must be applied if the risk-weight calculated in accordance with paragraph 124 plus the EL in respect of an equity exposure multiplied by 12.5 exceeds 1250%. - 131.
+In general, the AI is expected to hold the equity over the long-term (at least five years); and - (ii) privately owned equity exposures held for long-term investment equity exposures in privately owned companies where the returns on the exposures are based on regular and periodic cash flows not derived from capital gains and there is no expectation of future above trend capital gain, or realization of any existing gain in the short-term, in accordance with the AI's investment policy. - 131.
+For all other equity positions, including net short positions (see paragraph 124(i)), the minimum risk-weights are 200% for publicly traded equity exposures and 300% for all other equity exposures. - 132.
+A risk-weight of 1250% must be applied if the risk-weight calculated in accordance with paragraph 126 plus the EL in respect of an equity exposure multiplied by 12.5 exceeds 1250%. - 133.
 An AI must allocate a risk-weight of 1250% to the EL amount of the equity exposures subject to the PD/LGD approach as determined in accordance with section 223 of the Rules, and add the product of the 2 items to the risk-weighted amount of the AI's equity exposures.

-(B) Credit Risk Components
+(B) Credit Risk Components (for equity exposures other than CIS exposures)